fjrdomingues/autopilot/README.md

   - ✅ Referencing all project files.
   - 🤔 General logical requests.
 Your milage would differ by model, codebase and task.
 Some work.
 (Should introduce task scoring)
 - Changes executed:
-  - ✅Create a new file.
+  - ✅Create a new file based on an existing file.
+  - ❌Start a new file from scratch.
   - ✅Update an existing file.
   - ✅Update multiple existing files.
   - ❌Delete existing files.
 (It might empty them out, but not delete them currently)